riscv-verification/RVVI/RVVI-API/README.md

 - These retirements/traps will be handled by VLG2API which will drive the RVVI-API interface appropriately.
-- When VLG2API is being driven it will automatically handle stepping of the reference model in resonse to DUT retirements/traps as well as triggering state comparisons between the reference model and DUT.
+- When VLG2API is being driven it will automatically handle stepping of the reference model in response to DUT retirements/traps as well as triggering state comparisons between the reference model and DUT.
 - The test bench can exit when too many mismatched have occurred or a special halting condition has been detected.